Browse by Region

 TC II is to consider the possibility of reparations to victims of the crimes for which Katanga was convicted.

 Verdict in the Ngudjolo Chui case

 On 18 December 2012, Ngudjolo Chui—who the prosecution alleged was the leader of a Lendu militia group active in the Ituri region of eastern DRC—was found not guilty the charges brought against him.
 Judges stated that the prosecutor had failed to present sufficient evidence to prove beyond all reasonable doubt that Ngudjolo Chui was responsible for the commission of the alleged crimes during the attack on Bogoro village.
 This was on the basis of insufficient evidence having been presented by the prosecution that Ngudjolo Chui was the commander of Lendu combatants during the attack and due to certain key witnesses being found not to be credible.
 The Judges emphasized, however, that their decision did not mean that no crimes were committed in Bogoro or that the people of the community had not suffered in the attack.

 The Chamber ordered the immediate release of Ngudjolo Chui.
 The Registry is currently making the necessary arrangements to release Ngudjolo Chui.
-On 20 December, in response to an OTP request that he remain in detention pending appeal, the Appeals Chamber announced that Ngudjolo Chui would not remain in detention during the appeals phase.

 See our press release for further information on the verdict.